hirosystems/clarinet/docs/getting-started.md

 git submodule update --recursive
 ```

-Now that you have installed and built Clarinet, you can [create a new project](how-to-guides/how-to-create-new-project.md), [add a new contract](how-to-guides/how-to-add-contract.md) and then populate the project with smart contracts.
+Now that you have installed and built Clarinet, you can [create a new project](how-to-guides/how-to-create-new-project.md), and then [populate the project with smart contracts](how-to-guides/how-to-add-contract.md).

 Clarinet also provides tools for interacting with your contracts in a Read, Evaluate, Print, Loop (REPL) console, and perform automated [testing of contracts](how-to-guides/how-to-test-contract.md).